ContentMine/FutureTDM/tutorial/zika/README.md

 As data source we use all publications from the [Europe PMC](https://europepmc.org/) (EUPMC) API, because they are Open Access.

-The shown approach should also work as a blueprint to gather information about pandemics in general and help to gather needed information when, for example, a new virus starts to spread.
+The used approach should also work as a blueprint to gather information about pandemics in general and help for future research when a new virus starts to spread.

 ## ABOUT ZIKA
 The Zika virus (ZIKV) is a member of the virus family [Flaviviridae](https://en.wikipedia.org/wiki/Flaviviridae).
 It is spread by daytime-active [Aedes](https://en.wikipedia.org/wiki/Aedes) mosquitos, such as [Aedes aegypti](https://en.wikipedia.org/wiki/Aedes_aegypti) and [Aedes albopictu](https://en.wikipedia.org/wiki/Aedes_albopictus).

 **Additional information**